 Tilt-Head Stand Mixer

-Tilt-head Stand mixers are mixers wherein you can lift or tilt the head of the mixer to remove or insert the bowl.
+Tilt-head Stand mixers are mixers wherein you can lift or tilt the mixer's head to remove or insert the bowl.
 You insert or remove the mixing bowl by twisting it until you detach (or attach) it from the latch.
 The head of the stand mixer has a lever that you use to lock it into place once you are ready to operate it.
-A key feature of the tilt head stand mixer is its relatively more compact build, compared to bowl-lift models making it ideal for kitchens with limited space.
+A vital feature of the tilt head stand mixer is its relatively more compact build than bowl-lift models, making it ideal for kitchens with limited space.

 Bowl-Lift Stand Mixers

-This stand mixer type is known for its heavy-duty build and is often found in premium and high-end models.
-Bowl lift stand mixers utilize powerful motors which also lends to its bulkier and heavier structure.
-Due to its larger and heavier build, bowl lift models are also known for its impeccable stability.
+This stand mixer type is known for its heavy-duty build and is usually found in premium and high-end models.
+Bowl lift stand mixers utilize powerful motors, which also lend to their bulkier and heavier structure.
+Due to their larger and heavier build, bowl lift models are also known for their impeccable stability.
 This type of stand mixer is ideal for those who bake daily.
 Its motor is also powerful enough to mix thick doughs without any difficulty.

 Factors to Consider When Choosing a Stand Mixer